Open-FIRST-Resources/Open-FIRST-Resources/README.md

 # Open FIRST Resources
 This is the build repository for [openfirstresources.com](https://www.openfirstresources.com).
 It includes the `core` bundle.

+## Building the Site
+To build the site you will need to have NPM installed.
+You can run a production build using `npm run build` or start a continuous development build and server by running `npm start`.

 ## Build Process

 | Build Step | Description |